 .
 (However, some of these - notably extreme composure - are sometimes seen in trope form).

 - Negi Springfield of Mahou Sensei Negima! is a proto-version of this (at least at first), complete with tea.
 He seems to be drifting in a different direction.
 After becoming more of a Shonen hero (though not quite a standard one), however, he will still turn a diplomatic talk into a duel of honor between him and The Dragon over an argument about tea.

-- Axis Powers Hetalia: England does act this way sometimes, but he also has a short temper, foul mouth, and drinks.
-Being a gentleman doesn't necessarily equal amiability and huge amounts of tolerance - many a gentleman is also a Gentleman Snarker, and not suffering fools gladly goes hand in hand with this trope.
+- Axis Powers Hetalia: England does act this way sometimes, but he also has a short temper, foul mouth, and drinks, although it should be pointed out that being a gentleman doesn't necessarily equal amiability and huge amounts of tolerance — many a gentleman is also a Gentleman Snarker, and not suffering fools gladly goes hand in hand with this trope.
 Even the most impeccable gentleman will still occasionally pepper his dialogue with a few well placed "bloody's" and "buggers!".
 One of his image songs is called "Absolutely Invincible British Gentleman", which is ironically a very modern rock song, complete with Epic Riffs.

 - Hellsing: There are composed and polite gentlemen in expensive suits around the table as the enemies close in on them... in the end Sir Integra proved to be the strongest gentleman of them all.

 - Almost any character ever played by Terry-Thomas.
 Just look at the character's names:

 - Sir Percy de Courcy (Spanish Fly)

 - Archibald Sinclair Beachum (The Persuaders)